Unique Technology

 Spatially Resolved Dynamic Light Scattering

 To overcome the limitations of conventional DLS for process analytical applications InProcess-LSP developed a new innovative technology: Spatially Resolved Dynamic Light Scattering (SRDLS).
-SR-DLS allows particle size characterization in process flows and can measure highly turbid suspensions without dilution.
+SR-DLS allows particle size characterization in process flows, can measure highly turbid suspensions without dilution and offers extreme flexibility in measuring in diverse sample containers.

 Low coherence interferometry

-The NanoFlowSizer technology is based on low coherence interferometry providing light scattering information as a function of optical pathlength (pathlength or depth in the sample).
+The NanoFlowSizer technology is based on low coherence interferometry providing light scattering information as a function of depth in the sample.

 Watch the video about SR-DLS